AIalchemistART/scms-starter-kit/docs/testing/TASKFLOW_PRO_ANALYSIS.md

 ---

 **The "university vs 3 files" gap is the most tangible evidence yet that SCMS is building something fundamentally different from Baseline!** 📚

+**CORRECTION ACKNOWLEDGMENT**: User was right - I "missed the forest for the trees" by only examining `docs/scms/` folder when the ENTIRE taskflow-pro SCMS system (105 files, 1.2 MB!) represents the documentation ecosystem.
+The gap isn't 68KB, it's **1,043 KB (20:1 file ratio!)** - 15x larger than I reported! 🚨

 ### Prompt 43: Subtasks (Hierarchical Data) 🚨
 **Challenge:** Add `parentId` for nested tasks, recursive rendering